Bicategories of fractions revisited: towards small homs and canonical 2-cells: The New Bicategory of Fractions Construction

 This gives us the following representative for the vertical composition,

-Observe that $u_2v_2v_3'\bar{\tilde{u}}_2\in\frakW$ by construction, and $u_1v_1v_3'\bar{\tilde{u}}_2 $ and $u_3v_4v_2'\bar{\tilde{u}}_2$ are in $\frakW$ since they are isomorphic to $u_2v_2v_3'\bar{\tilde{u}}_2$.
+Observe that $u_2v_2v_3'\overline{\tilde{u}}_2\in\frakW$ by construction, and $u_1v_1v_3'\overline{\tilde{u}}_2 $ and $u_3v_4v_2'\overline{\tilde{u}}_2$ are in $\frakW$ since they are isomorphic to $u_2v_2v_3'\overline{\tilde{u}}_2$.
 So this diagram represents a 2-cell from $\xymatrix@1{&\ar[l]_{u_1}\ar[r]^{f_1} &}$ to $\xymatrix@1{&\ar[l]_{u_3}\ar[r]^{f_3} &}$.

-\begin{rmk} In Appendix C, Proposition~\ref{vertical-well-defined} we show that vertical composition is well-defined on equivalence classes of 2-cell diagrams and in Appendix A, Proposition~\ref{vert_associative} we show that is it strictly associative on equivalence classes of 2-cell diagrams. \end{rmk}
+\begin{rmks} \begin{enumerate} \item In Appendix C, Proposition~\ref{vertical-well-defined} we show that vertical composition is well-defined on equivalence classes of 2-cell diagrams and in Appendix A, Proposition~\ref{vert_associative} we show that it is strictly associative on equivalence classes of 2-cell diagrams. \item It is straightforward to check that when both the left- and the right-hand 2-cells in a 2-cell diagram